yangcs2009/vagrant-mos/README.md

 ## Quick Start

-After installing the plugin (instructions above), the quickest way to get started is to actually use a dummy MOS box and specify all the details manually within a `config.vm.provider` block.
-So first, add the dummy box using any name you want:
+After installing the plugin (instructions above), the quickest way to get started is to actually use a MOS box and specify all the details manually within a `config.vm.provider` block.
+So first, add the box using any name you want:

 ```
-$ vagrant box add dummy https://github.com/mitchellh/vagrant-mos/raw/master/mos_box.box
+$ vagrant box add mos_box https://github.com/yangcs2009/vagrant-mos/raw/master/mos.box
 ...
 ```